 How do I complete the self-assessment?

 Please make your self-assessment as accurate, complete and explicit as possible, since it will be used as a guide by the person who reviews your file.
-This will ensure a timely and fair assessment of your academic credentials.
 You must provide a digital copy (preferably MS Word) of your completed self-assessment to APEGS.